Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 The demo uses the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset and libraries from the [CoreNLP project](https://stanfordnlp.github.io/CoreNLP/).

-Since the user-defined functions in the demo execute in Snowflake, you'll need to upload the JAR files for these libraries to an internal stage to make them available to Snowflake.
-You'll also need to upload the dataset to a stage, where your demo will access the data.
+Since the user-defined functions in the demo execute in Snowflake, you will need to upload the JAR files for these libraries to an internal stage to make them available to Snowflake.
+You will also need to upload the dataset to a stage, where your demo will access the data.

 1. Go to the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) page and click the